 Education: Mount Holyoke College, Northwestern University School of Law (JD)

 Notable achievements: Under Zak’s leadership, the U.S. Trade and Development Agency was recognized for five consecutive years as one of the best places to work in the federal government, as measured by the Federal Employee Viewpoint Survey.

 Saint Joseph’s Health System and Mercy Care

-In 2003 Tom Andrews became president of Mercy Care, a healthcare provider that serves Atlanta’s homeless population, and in 2012 he was named president and CEO of Saint Joseph’s Health System, comprising Mercy Care, Mercy Care Foundation, and Mercy Care Rome.
-Mercy Care met the needs of more than 13,500 patients in 2017, and Andrews has been recognized for his leadership in combating tuberculosis.
-Previously he was president of the consulting firm Independent Physician Strategies.
+In 2003 Tom Andrews became president of Mercy Care, a healthcare provider that serves Atlanta’s homeless population, and in 2012 he was named president and CEO of Saint Joseph’s Health System, which comprises Mercy Care, Mercy Care Foundation, and Mercy Care Rome.
+Recognized for his leadership in combating tuberculosis, Andrews was previously president of the consulting firm Independent Physician Strategies.

 Education: Ohio State University

 Why I chose this work: I was drawn to healthcare at a very young age when I witnessed my mother die unnecessarily due to the nonmanagement of a chronic disease.